There’s not a restroom in sight — and you have to go. Is it dangerous to hold it in for an extended length of time?

 - Blood in your urine

 Holding it in because your urges to go to the bathroom have increased could also be a sign of overactive bladder syndrome (OAB).
 Affecting millions of Americans, OAB is a sudden urge to urinate that you can’t control.
-Some people might leak urine; others will go to the bathroom and not have any pee.
+Some people might leak urine, while others will go to the bathroom and not have any urine at all.

 Treatment for urinary issues

-The first step is determining the actual problem.
+The first step is determining the actual cause of the urinary condition.
 Your doctor will order a urinalysis test to look for germs and signs of infection.
 A urine culture will identify the types of bacteria in your urine and help your doctor determine the best antibiotics to treat your condition.
 A fever, nausea or lower back pain may indicate a more serious condition, and a blood test may be required.

-If you suffer from frequent UTIs or overactive bladder syndrome, make an appointment with one of the urology specialists at Keck Medicine at USC.
+If you have frequent UTIs or overactive bladder syndrome, make an appointment with one of the urology specialists at Keck Medicine at USC.
 If you are in the Los Angeles area, schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting urology.keckmedicine.org/patient-information/request-an-appointment.